allivka/gorskiy_game/README.md

 it is obviously shit, because was done in day and a half

-to build for linux you need g++ compiler, make and sfml library installed in your pacakge manager
+to build for linux you need g++ compiler, make and sfml library installed on your machine